equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 module but mainly show some examples how to implement them in a real Application in order to get collection objects that maps your domain.

-The article is bit too long but I'm trying to squize in lot of information on a topic that is hard to explain with few sentences.
+The article is bit too long but I'm trying to squeeze in lot of information on a topic that is hard to explain with few sentences.
 The goal was to write an Article I wish I had several years ago as a Ruby beginner, but also article that I wish I had not too long